-The original 38 acres has grown to over 800, including 487 acres purchased in cooperation with the Nebraska Environmental Trust Fund.
+The original 38 acres of the Gainsforth Family-owned Cedar Point Ranch has grown to over 800, including 487 acres purchased in cooperation with the Nebraska Environmental Trust Fund.

 The station's first rate facilities have been continually improved and expanded over the history of the station.
 This is a result of the hard work of many talented individuals and the generous support of the University of Nebraska–Lincoln, University of Nebraska Foundation, and the National Science Foundation.
 Most of the station property was purchased with the support of the Nebraska Environmental Trust.
 The station has over twenty-five buildings, including the Goodall Lodge, the Gainsforth Resource Center, Lubber Lab, several garages and a boat house, plus multiple housing units.